mlarreboure/kenyacovidtracker/content/home/timeline.md

 date_start = "2012-04-26"
 date_end = "2012-04-26"
 description = """
- Those displaced are either integrated in neighbouring communities or are living in temporary shelters.
+ Those displaced were either integrated in neighbouring communities or living in temporary shelters.
 KRCS said “Amidst the COVID-19 pandemic response, these displacements pose a challenge to maintaining physical distancing and could make victims vulnerable to infection.”
 """

 [[experience]]